jenkinsci/plumber-plugin/README.md

 In this example, the second two "phases" can be executed in parallel, as they have a common previous phase they depend on: `after "obtain pants"`. `script` is `sh` on unix, and `bat` on windows (plumber takes care of that as well).

-You can embed pipeline script by using `pipeline` instead of action (there are many actions built in covering high level tasks).
+You can embed Pipeline script by using `pipeline` instead of action (there are many actions built in covering high level tasks).

 ## More examples and docs